 HFM Partner Laura Buckley is a California Certified Specialist in Taxation who represents individuals and businesses with state and federal taxation matters, as well as with business transactions.

 Ms. Buckley specializes in cost-effective resolution of tax controversies before the Internal Revenue Service and state and local tax agencies, including the California Franchise Tax Board, the California Department of Tax and Fee Administration, the California State Board of Equalization, and the County Tax Assessor’s Office.
 Ms. Buckley is an adjunct professor at the University of San Diego School of Law, where she teaches Advanced Business Planning.

-Before joining Higgs Fletcher & Mack, Ms. Buckley was an IRS Chief Counsel attorney and a Special Assistant United States Attorney.
-In 2007, Ms. Buckley was selected as National Chair for all IRS Counsel’s young attorneys for their Continuing Legal Education.
-Ms. Buckley also served as a full-time judicial extern to the Honorable Arthur L. Alarcon on the United States Court of Appeals for the Ninth Circuit.
+Before joining HFM, Ms. Buckley was an IRS Chief Counsel attorney and a Special Assistant United States Attorney.
+In 2007, she was selected as National Chair for all IRS Counsel’s young attorneys for their continuing legal education.
+She also served as a full-time judicial extern to the Honorable Arthur L. Alarcon on the United States Court of Appeals for the Ninth Circuit.

 - Collection Matters: Ms. Buckley helps clients resolve unpaid federal and state taxes through various means, including Offer and Compromise and Installment Agreement.
 She also resolves liens and levies filed by taxing authorities.